Bulk Density is the mass of a unit volume of soil, which includes solids and pore(air) spaces. A soil that has a high bulk density is often compacted.

 Feeder roots are actually very tiny non-woody roots that grow off the larger woody roots.
 Since they usually absorb a large amount of the water and nutrients needed, they need healthy soil to flourish.
 The decrease in these roots can lead to signs of stress in your trees and shrubs.

 Humates are composed of humic and fulvic acids, these acids are derived from years of decomposed plant and animal materials.
 Humates help increase the cation exchange capacity, water retention and help to aerate the soil.

 Macronutrients are the nutrients that are required by plants in greater quantities; they include Nitrogen, Phosphorus, Potassium, Calcium, Magnesium, and Sulfur.
 Micronutrients are equally important to plants but required in smaller doses and/or concentrations; they include Chlorine, Iron, Boron, Manganese, Zinc, Copper, Nickel, and Molybdenum.

 Mycorrhizae is a fungus that forms a symbiotic relationship with your plants’ roots, greatly aiding in the uptake of water and nutrients.

-Thatch is the build-up dead and dying roots and other plant tissues.
-A small amount of thatch can actually be beneficial to turf but when it accumulates excessively it can actually restrict water, oxygen and the nutrient flow to turf roots.
+Thatch is the build-up of dead and dying roots and other plant tissues.
+A small amount of thatch can actually be beneficial to turf but when it accumulates excessively it can actually restrict water, oxygen, and the nutrient flow to turf roots.

-Winter burn is a browning or death of leaf tissues.
+Winter burn is the browning or death of leaf tissues.